Searching for

 L’Arrossa

-Normally rice (“arròs” in Catalan) shouldn’t an ingredient in any self-respecting beer, but if that rice is Arròs de Pals exceptions can be made.
-The quality of the rice in question even allowed L’Arrossa to win a silver medal at the Dublin Craft Beer Cup, no less!
+Normally, rice (“arròs” in Catalan) shouldn’t be an ingredient in any self-respecting beer, but if that rice is Arròs de Pals exceptions can be made.
+The quality of the rice in question even allowed L’Arrossa to win a silver medal at the 2013 Dublin Craft Beer Cup, no less!
 These days they brew five different beer varieties, including a very good Irish Extra Stout (maybe in celebration of that silver medal?).

 DosKiwis Brewing